 And Lockwood did build up the campus.
 During his presidency, the University constructed seven buildings.
 Eight graduate and seminary degree programs were launched, and nine undergraduate majors initiated.
 An Adult Degree Completion Program, which now provides three majors, was born in 2007.
 Multnomah received university status in 2008.

-Dr. Dan Aleshire, executive director of the Association of Theological Schools (ATS), has worked with Lockwood professionally for more than 24 years.
+Dr. Dan Aleshire, executive director of the Association of Theological Schools (ATS), worked with Lockwood professionally for more than 24 years.
 They first met when Lockwood was seminary dean and Multnomah’s seminary was applying for membership with ATS.
 Aleshire witnessed many important chapters in MU’s story, including the school achieving university status.

-Aleshire said the consistency of Lockwood’s character and his care for the institution has left a lasting impression on him.
+Aleshire said the consistency of Lockwood’s character and his care for the institution left a lasting impression on him.